TMS9918: External video

-Another key feature of the 9918 series was its ability to read an external video source and pass that signal through to the output assuming all the data above it is transparent.
+Another key feature of the 9918 series was its ability to read an external video source and pass that signal through to the output assuming all of the objects above it are transparent.
 This allows the system to produce graphics which could then be overlaid on an analog source like a video camera or videotape.
-To make sure the two displays line up, the clock from the external source needs to be fed in as well, replacing the clock signal that would normally be generated by a quartz crystal.
+To make sure the two displays line up properly, the clock from the external source needs to be fed in as well, replacing the clock signal that would normally be generated by a quartz crystal.
+Some system to match the output strength of the input signal to the output also needs to be provided so one signal does not overwhelm the other.

+Colors

+The TMS9918 family chips used a composite video palette.
+Colors were generated based on a combination of luminance and chrominance values for the TMS9918A and Y, and R-Y (Pr) and B-Y (Pb)values are for the TMS9928A/9929A.

+Datasheet values

+The TMS9918 has a fixed 16-color palette, composed of 15 displayed colors and a "transparent" color, color 0.